waynedevrepo/bitrix24-restapi/README.md

     output: b24 response dto
     process: b24 entities, operate with immutable objects
 ```
-## Sponsors

-Help bitrix24-php-sdk by [boosty.to/bitrix24-php-sdk](https://boosty.to/bitrix24-php-sdk)

 ## Requirements

 - php: >=8.2
 - ext-json: *
 - ext-curl: *

-## Installation

-Add `"mesilov/bitrix24-php-sdk": "2.x"` to `composer.json` of your application.
-Or clone repo to your project.

 ## Examples
 ### Work with webhook